-filename: str, optional

-Name of the output file to record log information

-'''

-on: bool, optional

-True by default, turn the logging on or off

-level: logging class, optional

-set the level for logging messages, turn off screen messages by setting to log-
+- filename (str, optional) Name of the output file to record log information - on (bool, optional) True by default, turn the logging on or off - level (logging class, optional) set the level for logging messages, turn off screen messages by setting to logging.CRITICAL show_fit_models()

-ging.CRITICAL

-show_fit_models()

 Print the available astropy models for plot fits.

-show_xy_coords(x, y, data=None)
+show_xy_coords (x, y, data=None)

 print the x,y,value to the screen.

-Parameters

-x: int

-The x location of the object

-y: int

-The y location of the object

-data: numpy array

-The data array to work on
+- \mathbf{x} (int) The x location of the object - y (int) The y location of the object - data (numpy array) The data array to work on surface (x, y, data=None, fig=None)

-showplt()

-Show the plot.

-surface(x, y, data=None, fig=None)

 plot a surface around the specified location.

-Parameters

-x: int

-The x location of the object

-y: int

-The y location of the object

-data: numpy array

-The data array to work on

-fig: figure for redirect

-Used for interaction with the ginga GUI

-unlearn_all()

-'''
+- x (int) The x location of the object - y (int) The y location of the object - data (numpy array) The data array to work on - fig (figure for redirect) Used for interaction with the ginga GUI unlearn all()